 a.
 For all assigned ISFSIs, serves as the focal point of contact for technical and regulatory issues that affect the ISFSI.
 The NRR/PM is the point of contact for ISFSI issues that affect the reactor’s structures, systems, and components (SSCs) (see Section 04.09).

 b.
-For all assigned 10 CFR Part 50 reactor site ISFSIs, serves as the focal point of contact for the NRR/PM where reactor affect the ISFSI’s SSCs.
+For all assigned 10 CFR Part 50 reactor site ISFSIs, serves as the focal point of contact for the NRR/PM where reactor operations affect the ISFSI’s SSCs.
 Serves as the focal point of contact for the NRR/PM or Regional Branch Chief requests to obtain SFST resources.

 c.
 For all assigned 10 CFR Part 50 reactor site ISFSIs, serves as the focal point of contact for all ISFSI issues after site project management responsibilities have been assumed by NMSS.